chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/pipelines/overview.md

 - <r>Do not</r> access `ReadResult.Buffer` after calling `AdvanceTo` or completing the `PipeReader.`
 - <o>Caution</o>: These types are not thread safe.

-# Backpressure and Flow Control
+# backpressure and flow control
 When reading and parsing:
 * The reading thread consumes data from the network and puts it in buffers.
 * The parsing thread constructs data structures.